gzd2032/dsn_api/README.md

 # DSN API project

-This is first attempt at creating an API.
+This is my first attempt at creating an API.

 ## Background